flashsherlock/fMRIdata/AmygdalaBLOCK/readme.md

 * Amygdala

 ## makesepROI05
-Use `3dcalc` to generate final masks in the BN_atlas lateralAmy and medialAmy whose activity in Upleasant >/< Pleasant or Fearful >/< Happy （seperate two directions）
+Use `3dcalc` to generate final masks in the BN_atlas lateralAmy and medialAmy whose activity in Upleasant >/< Pleasant or Fearful >/< Happy in visible conditions （seperate two directions）

 Use 3dROIstats to print the mean value to txt files